inan0812/Inans-blockchain/README.md

 # Inan-blockchain

 THIS IS IN EARLY TESTING.
-THE GENESIS WILL BE ROUTINELY CHANGED AS TESTS PROCEED.
+THE GENESIS WILL BE ROUTINELY CHANGED AS TESTS PROCEED...